-It is for this reason that new entrance regulations have been put in place for 2019.
-According to our friends at Mountain Lodge of Peru:
+New entrance regulations have been put in place as of 2019.
+According to our great friends at Mountain Lodge of Peru:

 Visitor tickets will now have a specified entry time every hour from 6am until 2pm that includes a two-hour cushion allowing for some flexibility.
 However, neither entry before the specified time nor late arrivals that surpass the two-hour window will be honored.

-All visits will be limited to four (4) hours if touring the citadel, or six (6) hours if hiking Huayna Picchu and/or Machu Picchu Mountain are included in your plans.
+All visits will be limited to four (4) hours if touring the citadel, or six (6) hours if hiking Huayna Picchu and/or Machu Picchu Mountain are included in your Machu Picchu tour plans.

 Access to Huayna Picchu and Machu Picchu Mountain will be staggered differently:

-All visitors are required to visit Machu Picchu with a guide.
-If you plan to return the following day, a guide is not mandatory; however, you must show your ticket from the previous day.
+All visitors are required to visit Machu Picchu with a tour guide.
+If you plan to return the following day, the guide is not mandatory; however, you must show your ticket from the previous day.

 Working together with an amazing company like Global Basecamps, it’s easy to explore Machu Picchu in a responsible manner on your next South America vacation.
 Our travel experts will work within your budget to come up with a price you can be comfortable with.
 Together you will discuss how you wish to arrive to Machu Picchu, whether it be hiking the Inca Trail or one of the alternative treks such as the lares or Salkantay, or more traditionally by train to Machu Picchu Pueblo (formerly known as Aguas Calientes).
 You will discuss guided tours of Pisac Market and Ollantaytambo Fortress, the Incan ruins that surround the city of Cusco, more adventurous activities such as mountain biking, kayaking, ziplining and whitewater rafting, or even perhaps time spent with local artisans.
 We can even help arrange your flights into Lima and Cusco and anywhere else in Peru you wish to visit.
 Come visit Machu Picchu, let it’s mysteries envelop you and it’s energy lift you into an ancient Inca world!